 For buyers looking to replicate the café experience at home, there are now several options for frothing and steaming milk at home.
 Electric frothers take a lot of the guesswork out of preparing lattes or cappuccinos, frothing milk with the touch of a button.

-Still, many of these machines have limitations that keep them from competing with the drinks you’d find at a coffee shop: for example, many models don’t actually heat the milk and instead froth milk that’s been heated separately.
+Still, many of these great machines have limitations that keep them from competing with the drinks you’d find at a coffee shop: for example, many models don’t actually heat the milk and instead froth milk that’s been heated separately.
 For me, this is a significant drawback: if I have to heat milk and then transfer it to another machine, this means twice the cleaning and additional work to make every drink.

 For this reason, my three favorite home milk steamers are all models that can heat milk to the temperature you’d expect for a latte or cappuccino, which is around 145° F. Of course, this also means that the price point jumps up significantly, but it’s ultimately a question of trading a higher initial investment for better performance.

 Here we go…

 |Price||$129 (check here)||$40 – $60 (check here)||$39 – $60 (check here)|